 How to Brush Your Teeth

 While most people might be pretty good about brushing, many skip regular flossing unless they can feel something stuck in between their teeth.
-If that sounds familiar then remember those contact areas in between your teeth account for approximately 1/3 of your tooth surfaces and there’s simply no way to clean in between your teeth with a normal toothbrush.
+The contact areas in between your teeth account for 1/3 of your tooth surfaces, and there’s simply no way to clean in between your teeth with a regular toothbrush.

-Most of this brush our teeth automatically and don’t really think about what we’re doing or what we using.
+Most of us brush our teeth automatically and don’t think about what we’re doing or what we are using.
 Paying a little bit of attention will help improve your routine.

-- Most people need to replace their brush every two or three months or as soon as the bristles begin to look splayed.
-It’s a false economy to continue using a brush that’s well past its best.
+- Buy a new Toothbrush: Look at your toothbrush.
+Is it there fraying around the brush edges?
+You need to replace your brush every two or three months or as soon as the bristles begin to look splayed.

-- When picking a new brush choose one with softer bristles that are rounded at the ends as this will remove the plaque effectively but won’t damage your gums and teeth.
+- Softer Rounded Bristles are Best: When picking a toothbrush, choose one with softer bristles and rounded at the ends.
+This style of brush will remove the plaque effectively but won’t damage your gums and teeth.

-- It’s up to you as to whether you prefer a manual or electric toothbrush, as the efficacy of brushing is all down to technique.
+- Regular Brushing is more important than the brush type: It’s up to you as to whether you prefer a manual or electric toothbrush, as the efficacy of brushing is all down to technique.

-- When brushing your teeth pay attention to what you’re doing, and make sure you clean every single tooth surface.
-This is something that can be easier to do if you approach tooth brushing methodically and think about your mouth being split into four quarters or quadrants.
+- Be Mindful while Brushing: When brushing your teeth, pay attention to what you’re doing, and make sure you clean every single tooth surface.
+When brushing your teeth, split your mouth into 4-quadrants.

-- Aim to clean one quadrant every 30 seconds before moving onto the next section.
+- Clean one quadrant every 30 seconds before moving onto the next section.

-- Once you’ve finished brushing then spit out excess toothpaste but don’t rinse your mouth as the fluoride in your toothpaste will continue working to protect your teeth.
+- Don’t’ Rinse Immediately: Once you’ve finished brushing, then spit out excess toothpaste.
+Don’t rinse your mouth immediately afterward as you want the fluoride to continue working to protect your teeth.

-Flossing is something a lot of people struggle with, and one problem is being too stingy with the dental floss which makes it harder to manipulate and more difficult to use a clean section for each tooth.
+Many people struggle with flossing.
+One problem is having too small of a piece of the floss, which makes it harder to manipulate and more difficult to use a clean section for each tooth.

-- Breaking off a nice long section of approximately 18 inches and making sure it’s the right width to fit easily in between each tooth will make the job much easier and far more effective.
+- No Short Lengths of Dental Floss: Your floss should be 18 inches or more in length.
+Be sure it’s the right width to fit comfortably in between each tooth will make the job much more comfortable and far more effective.

-- You need to take the dental floss right down to just below the gum line as this is an area where dental plaque tends to build up.
+- Floss to Below the Gum Line: You need to take the dental floss right down to just below the gum line as this is an area where dental plaque tends to build up.